nareshkumar-h/spark-notes/README.md

 2) responding to a user’s program or input; and
 3) analyzing, distributing, and scheduling work across the executors (discussed momentarily).

-* The driver process is absolutely essential—it's the heart of a Spark Application and maintains all relevant information during the lifetime of the application.
+* The <b>driver</b> process is absolutely essential—it's the heart of a Spark Application and maintains all relevant information during the lifetime of the application.

-* The executors are responsible for actually carrying out the work that the driver assigns them.
+* The <b>executors</b> are responsible for actually carrying out the work that the driver assigns them.

 * This means that each executor is responsible for only two things: executing code assigned to it by the driver, and reporting the state of the computation on that executor back to the driver node.